What is the best material to protect, preserve, and showcase your framed art & photos?

 Because of this, acrylic should be shipped with protective covers on each side, ensuring the potential scratches would only happen to the protective sheets, and not the cover itself.

-It should also only be cleaned with a microfibermicro-fiber cloth (use mild soap in extreme cases).
+It should also only be cleaned with a microfiber cloth (using mild soap in extreme cases).
 Anything beyond this could risk damaging the cover.

 Acrylic is also flexible, making it less likely to break than glass.

 When choosing a cover for your frame, what finish you prefer is also a consideration.
 There are two main options that would be ideal for different types of art.

 First, there is the clear finish, which is the most conventional, and would be ideal for most art.
 Whether acrylic or glass, it would be like looking through a window.

 If your art is colorful, clear would be the best option, as it would not soften any of the colors in your photo or artwork.

 However, the clear finish is reflective, and it could cause glare if placed near a window, where the sun would shine through.

 If glare from sunshine is an issue, we would recommend using non-glare.

 This will soften the color of your artwork, so we recommend using it if your overall piece doesn’t have bright colors, or is entirely in black and white.

 Non-glare acrylic will also diffuse sunlight that hits it, which would make your artwork more viewable if it’s near a window.